 Local Community Links:

-Needles sits just off the western banks of the Colorado River in the Mojave Valley at the tri-state crossroads of California, Arizona, and Nevada.
-It is named for the sharp mountain peaks found at the southern end of the mountain range that runs along this same path.
-Originally, the land was occupied exclusively by the Mohave Indians, who had lived there centuries before European expeditions arrived.
+Originally, the land around Needles was occupied exclusively by the Mohave American Indians, who had lived there centuries before European expeditions arrived.
 The first western community on the land would develop in 1859 on Camp Colorado, later known as Fort Mojave, a sanctuary for western travelers built by the U.S. Army.
 The city itself was founded in 1883, following railroad construction over the Colorado River from Topock in the Arizona Territory.
 In its earliest days, Needles was where goods traveling from California would be iced to continue their transit east.